melodykramer/old-website/projects.md

 This was a deadline-driven, fast-paced job.
 I often had to juggle four segments, each with their own Internet presence — not to mention thinking about future segments and our social media accounts.
 The effort paid off: the show became the most popular public media show on social media, and traffic to its web presence grew at a much faster rate than NPR's other offerings.
 Nieman Lab [profiled my efforts](http://www.niemanlab.org/2012/04/meet-the-most-popular-woman-at-nprs-fresh-air-and-its-not-terry-gross/), and the show received recognition from iTunes (Podcast of the Year), as well as the Shorty Awards, the Philadelphia Geek Awards, the Village Voice Web Awards, Mashable, and MediaBistro.

 <br>
+<b>Wait Wait Don't Tell Me</b>: For a few years, I directed, edited, produced, and wrote for Wait Wait Don't Tell Me.
+(It was fun.)
+I also managed the show's social media properties.
+We were one of the first shows in the country to have a substantial presence on Facebook — through Carl Kassell's page — and received writeups in the Chicago Tribune and the New York Times.